R.N. Wilson fonds

 Robert Nathaniel Wilson, 1863-1944, was born in Ontario.
 He joined the North-West Mounted Police (NWMP) and served in Fort Macleod, Alberta and Fort Pitt and Battleford, Saskatchewan, 1881-1884.
 He then ran a trading post on the Belly River near Stand Off, Alberta.
 In 1888 he married Lila Hillier, 1868-1939, who was originally from England.
 He was the Indian agent at the Peigan Indian Agency, 1898-1903, and on the Blood reserve, 1904-1911.
 During these years he recorded ethnological information about the Blood, Blackfoot (Siksika) and Peigan.
 He also purchased native artifacts on behalf of the Field Museum of Chicago and other American museums, ca. 1893-1905.
 He wrote several scientific articles for the Royal Society of Canada.
 In 1911 he returned to his trading post at Stand Off.

 Most of R. N. Wilson's papers were destroyed shortly after his death by the executor of his estate.
 A few papers were saved by a Fort Macleod resident and were given to Glenbow.
-Mounted Police historian J. P. Turner had some of Wilson's papers in Ottawa and he deposited Wilson's diary at the National Archives.
+Mounted Police historian J. P. Turner had some of Wilson's papers in Ottawa and he deposited Wilson's diary at Library and Archives Canada.

 Scope and Content: